|City/Town: • Opa-locka|

 During World War I, the United States anticipated they would be drawn into the conflict.
 The Army’s Aviation Section, U.S. Signal Corps ordered the development of a simple, easy-to-fly-and-maintain, two-seat trainer.
 Curtiss created the JN-4 “Jenny” for the Army, and the N-9 seaplane version for the Navy, and were some of the most famous products of the Curtiss company.
 Civilian and military aircraft demand boomed, and the company grew to employ 18,000 workers in Buffalo and 3,000 workers in Hammondsport.

-In 1917, the U.S. Navy commissioned Curtiss to design an aircraft capable of long ocean flights, both for anti-submarine warfare patrol, and if possible with the capability to fly across the Atlantic Ocean under its own power to avoid having to be shipped through ocean waters.
-Curtiss designed one of the largest biplane designed yet, the Curtiss NC.
-The most famous of these flying boats was the NC-4, the first airplane to make a transatlantic flight and is currently preserved in the National Museum of Naval Aviation, at NAS Pensacola, Florida.
+In 1917, the U.S. Navy commissioned Curtiss to design an aircraft capable of long ocean flights, both for anti-submarine warfare patrol and if possible with the capability to fly across the Atlantic Ocean under its own power to avoid having to be shipped through ocean waters.
+Curtiss designed one of the largest biplanes designs yet, the Curtiss NC.
+The most famous of these flying boats were the NC-4, the first airplane to make a transatlantic flight and is currently preserved in the National Museum of Naval Aviation, at NAS Pensacola, Florida.

 Peace brought an end to wartime contracts and in September 1920, the Curtiss Aeroplane and Motor Company underwent a financial reorganization.
 Glenn Curtiss cashed out his stock in the company for $32 million and retired to Florida.

 While in Florida, he founded 18 corporations, served on civic commissions, and donated extensive land and water rights.
 He co-developed the city of Hialeah with James Bright and developed the cities of Opa-locka and Miami Springs.
 His frequent hunting trips into the Florida Everglades also led to a final invention, the Adams Motor “Bungalo”, a forerunner of the modern-day RV.

 Shortly before his death, the Wright Aeronautical Corporation, merged with the Curtiss Aeroplane and Motor Company on July 5, 1929, forming the Curtiss-Wright company.
 While in court to contest a lawsuit brought by his former business partner August Herring, Curtiss suffered an attack of appendicitis.
 He died on July 23, 1930, in Buffalo, New York, of complications from an appendectomy.